 The 6 weddings I have photographed have all been beautiful in their own way.
 Each one was once a large-scale event that has had to be changed to a small intimate gathering.
 Some of them had 30 guests with some kind of reception allowed and some were just 15 guests with no reception.
 What struck me about these weddings was that they didn’t feel any less special.
 Every bride & groom had the time of their lives.
 Small weddings work and 2020 has proven that.
 Just because it’s been a limited year, doesn’t mean the weddings I’ve photographed have been any less perfect.

-This year I was once again blessed to voted highly commended at The Wedding Industry Awards and for the second year running, I ended the year inside Your Perfect Wedding Photographers top 100 wedding photographers.
+This year I was once again blessed to win some awards.
+I’ve been voted highly commended at The Wedding Industry Awards again and for the second year running, I ended the year inside Your Perfect Wedding Photographers top 100 wedding photographers.
 I was also lucky to have images featured on some top wedding blogs.
 Not a bad year for that kind of thing 🙂

 Finally, to all my couples and in fact, any couple that have decided to have their wedding day during this pandemic, I salute you and give you the biggest socially distant elbow bump imaginable.
 For all my couples that have postponed, we got this in 2021 & beyond…Epic will return.